 The most significant issue we come across with globalization is that of communication between business entities and suppliers.

 Technology can help overcome some of the problems of communication caused by globalization.
 Cloud based eProcurement systems can help to enable companies to set up standard vocabularies for business processes.
 As data is updated in real time, reporting can be retrieved from anywhere in the world.
 This enables global collaboration between individuals and suppliers.
+See our ASL case study here for an example.

 Cloud based eProcurement systems not only enable procurement to control cost centrally, but also allow for a degree of regional control.
 Making sure that all the parties involved get the best of both worlds.